Science deserves better tools. We're building them.

 |---|---|---|

-| Rising Stars | First authors on recent papers | Last 2 years |
+| Rising Stars | First authors | A first-author paper in the last 5 years |

 Anti-Gaming Measures